JesseEmond/blitz-2024-registration/README.md

 ## Simple Bot

 To start things off, I wrote some Python code to:
-1. aim ahead of a meteor to hit it, picking & tracking existing targets;
+1. Aim ahead of a meteor to hit it, picking & tracking existing targets;
-2. simulate server tick logic to verify that our intended hits will happen;
+2. Simulate server tick logic to verify that our intended hits will happen;
-3. infer what the server did between ticks to verify our predictions.
+3. Infer what the server did between ticks to verify our predictions.

 ### Aim & Shoot